abinaya022abi/Hi-I-m-Abinaya/README.md

 - 📫 **Reach Me:** [LinkedIn](https://www.linkedin.com/abinaya003) | [Email](mailto:abinayaarun85@gmail.com)

 Feel free to explore my repositories and projects.
 I'm always open to collaboration and learning from the community!

+## Education

+🎓 **Bachelor of Engineering (B.E.) in Electronic and communication **
+V.R.S College of Engineerng and Technology ,Villupuram .
+CGPA:8.2/10
+Duration:2021 – 2025